 Top Austin BBQ Restaurants: 7 Spots That Satisfy Meat-lovers

-Ranked among the best cities for barbecue by Conde Nast Traveler and Travel + Leisure, Austin features dozens of restaurants that serve the all-American favorite.
+Ranked among the best cities for barbecue by Conde Nast Traveler and Travel + Leisure, Austin features dozens of restaurants that serve this American favorite.
 Dry rubbed or slathered in sauce, these meats are slow-cooked to perfection.
-So much so that some people even wait as long as three hours for a table.
+So much so some people even wait as long as three hours for a table.
 Ready to fill up?
-See which ones made our top Austin BBQ restaurants list.
+See which ones made the top Austin BBQ restaurants list.

 Come early to grab some famous Texas barbecue at Franklin Barbecue in Austin’s east side.
 This iconic spot is owned and managed by Aaron Franklin – one of the top pitmasters in the U.S. – who received the James Beard Foundation Award for Best Chef Southwest in 2015.

 Whether eating by the pound or a single sandwich, Franklin Barbecue’s menu offers brisket, ribs, pulled pork, turkey and sausage.
 All selections are made in-house and pair well with homemade sides.
-The restaurant opens at 11 a.m. every day except Monday and closes when the barbecue sells out – usually around 2 or 3 p.m.
-Due to popularity, visitors should expect to line up early, bring a chair and talk to locals while waiting for some of the best barbecue in Austin.
+The restaurant opens at 11 a.m. every day except Monday, and closes when barbecue sells out – usually around 2 or 3 p.m.
+Due to popularity, visitors should line up early, bring a chair and talk to locals while waiting for some of the best barbecue in Austin.

 Iron Works Barbecue

 Award-winning Iron Works Barbecue has earned accolades from media outlets and celebrities.
-Originally, an ornamental iron work shop, the restaurant transitioned to barbecue in 1978 and has delighted guests ever since.
+Originally an ornamental iron work shop, the restaurant transitioned to barbecue in 1978 and has satisfied guests ever since.

 This top among Austin BBQ restaurants serves barbecue plates, sandwiches and meats by the pound.
 Examples include beef, pork and beef ribs, pulled pork, chicken, beef sausage and smoked turkey.
-Iron Works Barbecue also has a on-site salad bar, sides, large baked potatoes and chili.
+In addition, Iron Works Barbecue has an on-site salad bar, sides, baked potatoes and chili.
 Families also enjoy take-out options, which feed three to four and come with house-made sides.
 Iron Works opens Monday-Saturday at 11 a.m. and closes around 9 p.m.

 For melt-in-your-mouth barbecue with a kick, head to La Barbecue in east Austin.
 La Barbecue offers brisket, pulled pork, turkey, ribs, and regular and chipotle sausage by the pound.
-Order one of 11 different sandwiches, including custom options that feature multiple types of meats and toppings.
+Order one of 11 different sandwiches, including custom options that feature different meats and toppings.
 Diners can even go old-school and substitute two slices of white bread instead of the potato bun.

 This popular spot opens Wednesday through Sunday, from 11 a.m. to 6 p.m., or until they sell out.Want to avoid the wait?
-Order five-days in advance, and it’s waiting for pick-up.
+Order five-days in advance and pick it up.

-With several locations in Austin, Rudy’s Country Store & Bar-B-Q doubles as a restaurant and store where visitors purchase locally made barbecue products such as meats, sauces and spices.
+With several locations in Austin, Rudy’s Country Store and Bar-B-Q doubles as a restaurant and store where visitors purchase locally made barbecue products such as meats, sauces and spices.

 Stiles Switch BBQ and Brew

-Named among the top 50 Best Texas BBQ Joints, Stiles Switch’s team consist of locals and an expert pitmaster.
+Named among the top 50 Best Texas BBQ Joints, Stiles Switch’s team consists of local and an expert pitmaster.
 The restaurant specializes in smoked meats by the 1/2-pound and a slew of sides.
-Meats include brisket, St. Louis pork ribs, turkey, sausage and more.
-Diners also enjoy a selection of meat plates and sandwiches, such as the smokehouse club and Buford T’s diablo.
+Meats include brisket, St. Louis pork ribs, turkey, sausage and other meats.
+Diners also enjoy a selection of plates and sandwiches, such as smokehouse club and Buford T’s diablo.

-In addition to regular menu items, Stiles Switch offers daily specials, including sandwich Friday.
-This special features one sandwich for one day only, and it changes every week.
+In addition to regular items, Stiles Switch offers daily specials, including sandwich Friday.
+This special features one sandwich — for one day only — and changes every week.
 Other deals offer smoked prime rib, half-chickens and smoked fried wings.
 Stiles opens for lunch and dinner at 11 a.m. every day.

 For live music and great barbecue, check out Stubb’s.
-The top among Austin BBQ restaurants dates back to the early 1970s, when it became part of the local music scene.
+This top among Austin BBQ restaurants dates to the early 1970s, when it became part of the local music scene.

 With two locations in Austin, Stubb’s serves Texas-style barbecue made with Angus beef, turkey, breast, pulled pork and more.
-The downtown location offers an all-you-can-eat options and combo plates.
-Its other spot – the Mean-Eyed Cat – offers barbecue by the pound and specialty dishes.
-If planning a trip, view the concert schedule to add to the excitement.
+The downtown location offers all-you-can-eat options and combo plates.
+Its other spot – the Mean-Eyed Cat – sells barbecue by the pound and specialty dishes.
+The fun begins at 11 a.m., and if planning a trip, view Stubb’s concert schedule.

 Terry Black’s Barbecue

-Using recipes passed down by previous generations, this local favorite also ranks among the top 50 best BBQ joints in Texas.
-And it’s easy to see why as Terry Black’s Barbecue strives to delight each customer.
+Using recipes passed down by previous generations, this local favorite also ranks among the best BBQ joints in Texas.
+And it’s easy to see why as Terry Black’s Barbecue strives to tempt each customer.